Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V
 **Duration:** Instantaneous

 You create a momentary circle of spectral blades that sweep around you.
-All other creatures within 5 feet of you must succeed on a Dexterity Saving Throw or take 1d6 force damage.
+All other creatures within 5 feet of you must succeed on a Dexterity :d20-save: **Saving Throw** or take 1d6 force damage.

 This spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).